1013 Tombecka: Orbit and classification

 Tombecka is a member of the Mitidika family, a small asteroid family of carbonaceous asteroids in the central main belt named after 2262 Mitidika.
 It has also been described generically as a stony Eunomian asteroid (502).

 The asteroid orbits the Sun in the central main-belt at a distance of 2.1–3.2 AU once every 4 years and 5 months (1,606 days).
 Its orbit has an eccentricity of 0.21 and an inclination of 12° with respect to the ecliptic.
 It was first identified as at Heidelberg Observatory in October 1905.
 The body's observation arc begins at Heidelberg in 1931, approximately 7 years after its official discovery observation at Algiers.

 Naming

 This minor planet was named after D. Tombeck, secretary of the Faculty of Sciences of Paris.
 The official naming citation was mentioned in The Names of the Minor Planets by Paul Herget in 1955 (H 97).

 Physical characteristics

 Spectral type

 Tombecka has been characterized as a metallic M-type asteroid by the Wide-field Infrared Survey Explorer (WISE).
 It has also been described as an Xk subtype, that transitions from the X-type to the K-type asteroids.
-In the Tholen classification, a determination of Tombeckas spectral type was inconclusive: numerical analysis of the asteroid's colors was closest to an X-type (which includes the M-type in this taxonomy), as well as in the vicinity of the C- and S-type asteroids.
+In the Tholen classification, a determination of Tombecka's spectral type was inconclusive: numerical analysis of the asteroid's colors was closest to an X-type (which includes the M-type in this taxonomy), as well as in the vicinity of the C- and S-type asteroids.